-Being here in the UK, one of the most developed countries in the world gives us ample opportunities to acquire information and skills, academic knowledge, and finance and business expertise.
-We can then transfer these positive influences to Nepal to enable our country to grow, prosper and flourish.
+To be in the United Kingdom, one of the world’s most developed countries, provides us with numerous possibilities to gain information and skills, academic knowledge, and financial and commercial competence.
+We can then bring these great impacts to Nepal, allowing it to develop, progress, and flourish.